-SPNP Policy WNP Draft Policy Comments SPNP Polic
+SPNP Policy WNP Draft Policy Comments SPNP Pol

 Plan area or which 2.
 Development proposals unavoidable loss

 contribute which could result in loss or and a right tree

-biodiversity value damage to ancient, right place policy Policy GA.1
+biodiversity value damage to ancient, right place policy Policy GA

-to the area. protected, or veteran trees align with the Any new de
+to the area. protected, or veteran trees align with the Any new o

 Where there is no will not be supported.
 Where SPNP policy intent.
 GA 1.1

-practical it is unavoidable, Seek to min
+practical it is unavoidable, Seek to m

-alternative to the development proposals must dependenc
+alternative to the development proposals must depender

-removal of such a provide for appropriate private car
+removal of such a provide for appropriate private ca

 tree it will be replacement planting on the

 replaced with an site with an indigenous

 indigenous species species along with a method

 of a type statement for the ongoing

 appropriate to the care and maintenance of that

 location. planting.

 3. Such replacement planting

 should at least be on a two-

 for-one basis, adopt a 'right

 tree right place' approach

 and demonstrably increase

 the canopy cover on site

 consistent with an overall

 objective of a minimum 15%

 canopy cover over the plan

 period.

 4. A Tree Survey should be

 submitted as an integral part

 of all planning applications

 where there are trees within

 the application site and, for

 major development

 proposals, on land adjacent

 to it that could influence or

-P Policy WNP Draft Policy Comments
+WNP Draft Policy Comments

 be affected by the

-development.

-• ort Needs and New Development of that generates additional traffic flow should:
+(La sha lal

-• nt that generates additional traffic Draft Policy WNP07: Footpaths, Rights of Way, and Bridleways 1.
+nt that generates additional traffic Draft Policy WNP07: Footpaths, Rights of Way, and Bridleways 1.
 Footpath routes, rights of way and bridleways should be protected from development.
 2. Proposals for new footpaths and trails and countryside access facilities, or to improve those that exist, will be supported where it can be demonstrated that consideration has been given to making the facility accessible for people with mobility impairment and there is no adverse or harmful impact on statutorily protected species or habitats.
 Draft Policy WNP51: Transport and Travel 1.
 Development proposals should: i. identify the realistic level of traffic it is likely to generate.
-Schemes that generate 'significant flow should: Several WNP policies are aligned to the intent of the SPNP to reduce car usage in favour of walking/cycling and public transport.
+Schemes that flow should: Several WNP policies are aligned to the intent of the SPNP to reduce car usage in favour of walking/cycling and public transport.
 Given the broad generic SPNP policy it is considered to be significantly strengthened by the WNP policies.

+be affected by the development.
+Int Needs and New Development Int that generates additional traffic Draft Policy WNP07: Footpaths, Rights of Way, and Bridleways 1.
+Footpath routes, rights of way and bridleways should be protected from development.
+2. Proposals for new footpaths and trails and countryside access facilities, or to improve those that exist, will be supported where it can be demonstrated that consideration has been given to making the facility accessible for people with mobility impairment and there is no adverse or harmful impact on statutorily protected species or habitats.
+Draft Policy WNP51: Transport and Travel 1.
+Development proposals should: i. identify the realistic level of traffic it is likely to